Skip to main content

 Connecting to Temporal Cloud

-For Temporal Cloud, enable TLS and provide an API key:
+For Temporal Cloud, enable TLS and provide authentication:

 environment: